*Recording made during the summer of 2019 (video source)*

 -

-How do we break into the economic market as children?
+How do we break into the economic market as young consumers?

 -